-The Covenant Support Team is a leadership team that supports and nurtures the relationships between the East Central Ontario Regional Council and Communities of Faith, Retirees, Licensed Lay Worship Leaders, and those in paid accountable ministry; in other words- those who are in a covenant relationship with the Regional Council.
+The Covenant Support Team is a Leadership Team that supports and nurtures the relationships between the East Central Ontario Regional Council and Communities of Faith, Ministry Personnel (Active, Retained, and Retired), and Licensed Lay Worship Leaders.
+The Covenant Support Team supports and nurtures the covenant relationships within the Regional Council.